Share and publish data

 Preparing data for sharing

-Independent of which way data is shared, it is best practice to properly prepare the data before sharing and when doing so several issues need to be considered and addressed.
+Independent of which way data are shared, it is best practice to properly prepare the data before sharing and when doing so several issues need to be considered and addressed.
 For example, you need tidy files in sustainable formats with appropriate documentation and metadata to ensure that data can be discovered, accessed, understood, and reused in the future.

 What to consider when sharing data